rudravaram85/TableToCsv/README.md

 We have three Objects namely , 1: DatalableObjects, 2: datakeys, 3 Objects.

-datakeys is used as a filter to get proerties from objects.
+datakeys is used as a filter to get properties from objects.

 We generate HeaderArray from DatalabelObjects and contentarray from datakeys and objects by using the belwo code,

+ngcsv using below format,

+  //ng-csv header array format is $scope.headarr=["name","place","animal"];
+//ng-csv content array format is $scope.getArray=[["dinesh","ameerpet","lion"],["ganesh","koti","elephant"],["ramesh","balakampet","tiger"]];

+to get these formats we use the logic below,

 'use strict'